Updated August 28th, 2021 by Travel the Greek Way

 Women who travel alone are perfectly safe in Mykonos, or any other Greek island or large city.

 Traveling around the country is quite easy as Greek people are very friendly and eager to help and reply to any questions from visitors.

 Having said that, common sense should always be exercised and sketchy places should be avoided.

 Probably the most popular and convenient area to stay on the island would be Mykonos town where most of the dining and bar scene is located.

-However, Mykonos has lots and lots of little, intimate and cosy places to rest after a full day’s adventures.
+However, Mykonos has lots and lots of little, intimate and cozy places to rest after a full day’s adventures.
 I have a small selection of luxury and mid-range priced hotels that you may find helpful.
-I use Booking.com, a website I trust for its reviews and easy cancellation policy.

 Luxury Mykonos Hotels: